Of all the persistent myths about life insurance, the notion most people don’t need it is arguably the most damaging.

 Understanding the Different Types of Life Insurance Policies

 That’s where the misconception about the necessity of coverage collides with another enduring myth about life insurance: that choosing and applying for life insurance is outlandishly difficult and time-consuming.

 It’s not.
 While shopping for life insurance is no one’s idea of fun, the process rarely devolves into some grueling ordeal.
 And it’s a great deal easier when life insurance shoppers understand what they need.

 Life insurance policies come in two distinct forms: term and permanent.
 Both pay tax-free death benefits to policy beneficiaries.

-Term life insurance policies, through companies like Bestow or Ladder, remain in force for a set term, then expire, though usually not without offering the policyholder an option to renew for additional one-year terms.
+Term life insurance policies remain in force for a set term, then expire, though usually not without offering the policyholder an option to renew for additional one-year terms.

 Permanent life insurance policies remain in force indefinitely and accrue tax-free cash value over time.
 Unless canceled or cashed out, they provide coverage for the policyholder’s entire lifespan and therefore charge far higher premiums than term policies.

 Term Life Insurance

 Every term life insurance policy has a fixed initial term and a fixed death benefit.
 Terms typically range from 10 to 30 years, with 10-, 15-, 20-, and 30-year terms being the most common.